git-cola/git-cola/README.md

 ## MAC OS X

-Whether you install cola yourself with `make install` or use the `git-cola.app` bundle, you will need to install *Qt4* and *PyQt4*.
+[Homebrew](http://mxcl.github.com/homebrew/) is the easiest way to install git-cola, *Qt4* and *PyQt4*.

-The easiest way to do this is to [install homebrew](http://mxcl.github.com/homebrew/) and use it to install git-cola.

     brew install git-cola

-Once brew has installed git-cola (and its dependencies) you either use `git-cola.app`, run from source, or install from source via `make install`.
+Once brew has installed git-cola you can build a `git-cola.app` application bundle from source and copy it to `/Applications`.
-You can build `git-cola.app` by running `make git-cola.app`.

-Installing these packages also gives you a PyQt development environment which can be used for building your own applications or hacking on cola itself.
+    make git-cola.app

 ## WINDOWS INSTALLATION